laibasheikh37/markdown/README.md

 # Number Exploration Tool #
 ## Instructions ##
 ### Step 1: Initialize Variables ###
-We will initialize an empty list to store the user's favorite numbers and prompt for their name.
+We will initialize an empty list to store the user's favorite numbers and prompt for their name:

 number_list = []
 name = input("Enter your name: ")